 There is a delay between Midland Funding buying your debt, and them reporting to the credit bureaus.
-Midland Credit Management will often start off the collection process by sending you a dunning letter (written collection notice), or make collection phone calls that you may pick up.
-In the letter or phone call they may now offer you the opportunity to settle or set up payments on your account in order to prevent the credit reporting of the collection account from occurring at all.
+Midland Credit Management will often start off the collection process by sending you a collection notice, or make collection phone calls that you may pick up.
+In the letter or phone call Midland may offer you the opportunity to settle or set up payments on your account in order to prevent the credit reporting of the collection account from occurring at all.
 As of the most recent update to this article, you have three months from the date the get your account to take advantage of this offer.
 If you can afford the money to settle, or set up payments you are confident you can pay each month, there are immediate and long term benefits to doing this.
 It is not a trick, they actually do this, and may be the only debt collectors making this type of offer.

 The woman I refer to in this article sent Midland Credit a validation request in response to a collection letter MCM sent her.
 Sending a debt validation letter to a debt collector is your right.
 If for any reason you question the nature of the debt being collected, requesting validation from a collection agency or debt buyer will accomplish a couple of things: